omag72/mastersproj/README.md

-# mastersproj - Realtime kafka spark cassandra mysql machine learning and bokeh
+# Realtime kafka spark cassandra mysql machine learning and bokeh
 The project is a real time kafka spak cassandra mysql and bokeh project.
 The project generates fake data and pushes it to a kafka producer which then send s the data to a spark application for processing and the data is then stored in cassandra database.The spark application further aggregates the data stored in cassandra,